 Note that by the projection formula $f_*(\mathcal F \otimes_{\O_{\cX}} f^*\mathcal L) \cong (f_*\mathcal F) \otimes_{\O_{\cX}} \mathcal L $ under which $f_*(f^*w)$ corresponds to $w$ so this is well-defined.
 Let $v$ be a section of $\cL$ on $\cX$.
 We define a dg-functor,

 by setting

 \end{definition}

-Let $\op{D}^{\op{abs}}[\op{Fact}(\mathcal X, w)]_{f^*}$ denote the full subcategory of $ \op{D}^{\op{abs}}[\mathsf{Fact}(\mathcal X,w)]$ consisting of factorizations with $f^*$-acyclic components.
-Similarly, let $\op{D}^{\op{abs}}[\op{Fact}(\mathcal X, w)]_{f_*}$ denote the full subcategory of $ \op{D}^{\op{abs}}[\mathsf{Fact}(\mathcal X,w)]$ consisting of factorizations with $f_*$-acyclic components and $\op{D}^{\op{abs}}[\op{Fact}(\mathcal X, w)]_{\otimes}$ denote the full subcategory of $ \op{D}^{\op{abs}}[\mathsf{Fact}(\mathcal X,w)]$ consisting of factorizations with flat components.
+Let $\op{D}^{\op{co}}[\op{Fact}(\mathcal X, w)]_{f^*}$ denote the full subcategory of $ \op{D}^{\op{co}}[\mathsf{Fact}(\mathcal X,w)]$ consisting of factorizations with $f^*$-acyclic components.
+Similarly, let $\op{D}^{\op{co}}[\op{Fact}(\mathcal X, w)]_{f_*}$ denote the full subcategory of $ \op{D}^{\op{co}}[\mathsf{Fact}(\mathcal X,w)]$ consisting of factorizations with $f_*$-acyclic components and $\op{D}^{\op{co}}[\op{Fact}(\mathcal X, w)]_{\otimes}$ denote the full subcategory of $ \op{D}^{\op{co}}[\mathsf{Fact}(\mathcal X,w)]$ consisting of factorizations with flat components.

-\begin{definition}[{\cite[\S 3.1]{PV11}}] An algebraic stack $\cX$ is called a \newterm{nice quotient stack} if $\cX = [T/ H]$ where $T$ is a noetherian scheme and $H$ is a reductive linear algebraic group such that $T$ has an ample family of $H$-equivariant line bundles. \end{definition} From now on assume that $\mathcal X$ is a smooth nice quotient stack.
-Then, by \cite[Proposition 2.20]{BDFIK} the inclusions induce equivalences of categories
+\begin{definition}[{\cite[\S 3.1]{PV11}}] An algebraic stack $\cX$ is called a \newterm{nice quotient stack} if $\cX = [T/ H]$ where $T$ is a noetherian scheme and $H$ is a reductive linear algebraic group such that $T$ has an ample family of $H$-equivariant line bundles. \end{definition}

 \begin{remark} According to \cite[Theorem 4.4 and Remark 4.3]{KreschGeometry}, every smooth separated Deligne--Mumford stack $\cX$ with quasi-projective coarse moduli space is of form $[Y/G]$ for some quasi-projective scheme $Y$ and for some $G=GL(n)$.
 Thus $\cX$ is a nice quotient stack. \end{remark}